UPPS 04.04.11 - University Classification and Compensation

 Prior to accepting additional non-teaching assignments in another department, an employee must obtain written approval from their department head.

-Classified Employees – If a classified employee accepts any additional assignment, the employee must be compensated in accordance with the overtime provisions described in UPPS No. 04.04.16, Overtime and Compensatory Time Policy.
+Classified Staff – If a classified staff accepts an additional assignment, the employee must be compensated in accordance with the overtime provisions described in UPPS No. 04.04.16, Overtime and Compensatory Time Policy.

-Unclassified Employees – Per FLSA guidelines, employees cannot hold both exempt and non-exempt positions.
-Therefore, unclassified employees cannot receive additional compensation for performing extra duties outside of their classification that are considered classified.
+Unclassified Staff – Per FLSA guidelines, employees cannot hold both exempt and non-exempt positions.
+Unclassified staff cannot receive additional compensation for performing extra duties outside of their classification.

 PROCEDURES FOR NON-STUDENT, NON-REGULAR EMPLOYEES